An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Validation

 The first test case is the flow around and in the wake of a fluidic pinball \citep{deng2020low}.
 Three cylinders with equal diameter $D$ are allocated to form with their centres an equilateral triangle with a side length equal to $3D/2$.
 The downstream side is located at $x/D = 0$, centred with respect to the $y$ axis and it is oriented orthogonal to the freestream flow.

 Despite its relative simplicity, this configuration is characterised by a complex flow behaviour, which exhibits chaos for a sufficiently large Reynolds number.
-DNS data at $Re = 130$ are produced to generate a synthetic test case with a total of $4737$.
+Direct Numerical Simulation (DNS) data at $Re = 130$ are produced to generate a synthetic test case with a total of $4737$ snapshots.
 The flow field extends between $x/D\in[ -5D, 19D]$ in the streamwise direction and $y/D \in [-4D, 4D]$ in the crosswise direction.
-The field is discretized with a resolution of $ 25~\mathrm{pixels}/D$.
+The field is discretised with a resolution of $ 25~\mathrm{pixels}/D$.